cpp597455873/gitlibimport/doc/api/container_registry.md

 NOTE: **Note:**
 Since version 10.3, individual tags are deleted.
-Check the [discussion](https://gitlab.com/gitlab-org/gitlab-ce/issues/21405) for more.
+For more details, see the [discussion](https://gitlab.com/gitlab-org/gitlab-ce/issues/21405).

 Examples: